 Category

-Safety isn’t just an activity, it’s a way of running an organization.
-Keep your people safe and expand your efforts throughout the year with a safety calendar.
+Safety isn’t just a responsibility—it’s also a way of running an organization.
+Keep your people safe and expand your preparedness efforts by planning for the year with a safety calendar.

 There’s no universal list of occupational safety hazards or complete guide to address them all.
-And if there were such a list—the severity of threats ebbs and flows over time, meaning it wouldn’t stay useful for long.
-Instead, an all-hazards approach encompasses all potential disruptions your business might face based on your industry, location, climate, etc., and this plan provides generalized guidance that can work even when the details of the emergency don’t go exactly according to prediction.
-This results in a plan that effectively prepares for virtually all hazards.
+And if there were such a list—the severity of threats ebbs and flows over time, meaning that list wouldn’t stay useful for long.
+Instead, you can take an all-hazards approach to prepare for all potential disruptions your business might face—based on your industry, location, climate, etc.—and this plan provides generalized guidance that can work even when an emergency plays out very differently than expected.
+This approach results in a plan that prepares for virtually all hazards.

-A safety calendar is exactly what it sounds like: a calendar that plots out your company’s safety plans for the year in the standard 12-month arrangement.
+A safety calendar is precisely what it sounds like: a calendar that plots out your company’s safety plans for the year in the standard 12-month arrangement.

-Creating a safe organization isn’t only the responsibility of safety leaders—it’s part of the company’s overall safety culture, which requires everyone to engage with the initiatives and exercises.
-Getting everyone on the same page without a calendar is virtually impossible, as anyone who’s tried to schedule a meeting knows.
+Creating a safe organization isn’t the responsibility of safety leaders alone—it’s part of the company’s overall safety culture, which requires everyone to engage with the initiatives and exercises.

 Breakdown of a Safety Calendar

-Robust safety calendars, such as AlertMedia’s, attack the question of a safe workplace from three angles:
+Robust safety calendars, such as AlertMedia’s, approach the challenge of a safe workplace from three angles:

 • Preparation & planning